Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #dropreq-control-packet title="Drop Request control packet"}

 Packet Type: 1 bit, value = 1.
-: The packet type value of an ACKACK control packet is "1".
+: The packet type value of a Drop Request control packet is "1".

 Control Type: 15 bits, value = 7.
 : The control type value of a Drop Request control packet is "7".